• Skip to primary navigation

 • Egg - Egg is the main binding ingredient in this gluten free zucchini fritters.

-• Cilantro - Adds more green and lemony peppery flavor.
+• Cilantro - It adds more green and lemony peppery flavor.
 Feel free to skip it, if you are not a fan.

 Substitutions & Variations

-• Use plain all purpose flour instead of almond flour.
+• No almond flour - Use plain all purpose flour instead of almond flour.
 Mix in ¼ cup and increase by tablespoon increments, if the batter feels too wet.

-• Eggs offer main binding in this gluten free recipe, so flax eggs will not work here.
+• Don't use flax eggs - Eggs offer main binding in this gluten free recipe, so flax eggs will not work here.

-• Don't have leftover quinoa?
+• No quinoa?
 Use about ½ cup of panko bread crumbs and increase almond flour.

 You can find full printable recipe below, but here is a quick overview of the procedure along with step-by-step photos.

-2 photo collage of mixing zucchini with quinoa and seasonings in a glass bowl.
+two hands mixing zucchini fritters mixture in a glass bowl.

 Pro tip: Handle with a gentle hand!
 Flip gently because this zucchini fritter recipe has no flour, breadcrumbs or cornstarch to help it bind.